 Are you one of those “Need to Plan Ahead”- type of people?
 Then, you are in Great Company!!! 😀 I, personally, don’t like to start a road trip or plan a full-day of activities without knowing that I’m fully prepared for ‘almost’ anything.
 I stress the word: Almost!
 That’s why the following Road Trip tips will help anyone have a successful outing.

 Although, I love the thought of taking the kids Apple-Picking and on other adventures, I love being prepared more…

-I love making lasting memories and staying sane.
-Road Trips are a great bonding experience, made better when you are prepared.
+I love making lasting memories and staying sane and road trips are a great bonding experience, made better when you are prepared.

-So today, I’m sharing the checklists we use before heading out the door on a day trip and beyond.
-Added Bonus – I offer affiliate links to some of our favorite things and a Free Printable Checklist to help you better prepare for your next One-Day or Multi-Day Road Trip.
+Added Bonus – I offer some of my favorite Road Trip items and Free Printable Checklists to help you better prepare for your next One-Day or Multi-Day Road Trip.

 This post contains affiliate links.
 What’s that???
 Read all about it here.

-This is a good time to implement the whole family in the prepping aspect.
-The outing is a Family-Fun day, so the whole family should chip in helping to plan for the trip there.
-You’re not only making them a part of the process, but you’re also teaching them life lessons they will need for the future when they have their own families.
+Hudson Valley day trips and outings are typically a Family-Fun day.
+Because of this, the whole family should chip in with helping to plan for the trip to the destination.
+By doing this, you’re not only making them a part of the process, but you’re also teaching them valuable life lessons they will need for the future when they have their own families.